Christy42/FUMBBLStats/Readme.md

 How to reset for the new season.

+In Utility/master_loc file change the season number as appropriate

 In the match_list folder create a new directory for the new season.
 Make the run file read [].

 Set the relevant divisions using https://fumbbl.com/xml:group?id=3449&op=tourneys (near the end) do this in match_list